 Let's start with a basic search:

-- Click + in the tab bar and select Log Search.
+- Click the + New button in the tab bar and select Log Search.

 - Enter a simple key term like "error" in the search field, or type an asterisk wildcard (*) to find all messages.

 - Hit Enter or click Start.

 - Sumo Logic returns all the log entries containing the search term in the Messages tab below the histogram.

 Now let's take a look at a slightly more complex search query to see how queries are formed.

 All queries begin with a keyword or string search.
 Wildcards are allowed including an asterisk (*) for zero or more characters and a question mark (?) for a single character.
 Strings can be parsed based on start and stop anchor points in messages, and then aliased as user-created fields.
 All operators are separated by the pipe symbol (|).